hippalus/packer/README.md

 1. The maximum weight that a package can take is ≤ 100.
 2. There might be up to 15 items to choose from.
 3. The maximum weight and cost of an item are ≤ 100.

-## Additional Notes

-- Best practices for software design and development have been followed throughout the implementation.
-- The codebase is designed to be used as a cross-platform library, not as a standalone application.
-- The test cases cover different scenarios and ensure the correctness of the implementation.